dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 All rules are meant to be broken.
 [Ettiquette](https://en.wikipedia.org/wiki/Etiquette) serves to
-establish social norms that operate as semiotic signaling channels for communication.
+establish social norms that operate as semiotic signaling channels for communication; without widespread adoption of behavioral social norms, it becomes difficult to read information via deviation from those norms.
 Information has norms as well and deviating from informational norms allows mispellings, misnomers, details in stories and grammar mistakes in e-mails to layer sources of information with a kind of addressing system.
 This is nothing intentionally designed, it's just how life is, but this informal addressing system allows you to hone in on and triangulate sources of information, just like they were *informational radiation*.
 The components of information, spellings and stories that deviate from the norm can be used to paramterize handling instructions with higher-order logic.

 <a name="follow-your-nose" />